 The Salamander solves this issue with a third wheel that raises when you switch from stroller to bicycle.
 With no third wheel holding you back, you can cut around corners easily and tackle slopes safely.

-We here at Wike have been building awesome cycling accessories for 25 years.
+We here at Wike have been building awesome cycling accessories since 1990!
 The quality of our service is just as important as the quality of our bikes, and we work hard to make sure all our customers are completely satisfied with the products we sell.

 So don’t let what happened to Taga keep you from joining the movement in active transportation.
 There are Taga alternatives out there, and we’re here for the long haul.